North Cottesloe Surf Life Saving Club: Australian Surf Life Saving Championships

 NCSLSC has been a regular competitor in the Australian Surf Life Saving Championships, also known as 'The Aussies', despite many of these competitions being held in Queensland and New South Wales.
 Notwithstanding, athletes from North Cottesloe SLSC have made a number of notable or breakthrough performances, including Jack Trail who became the first member to win an individual Australian Title in the Open Male Ski Race.
 Simon Martin placing first in the Open Male Ironman Final at the 1974 Aussies held in Glenelg, South Australia.

 More recent wins include Stephen Bird and Jesse Phillips winning the Open Male Double Ski and Matthew Lloyd winning the Open Male Beach Sprint at the 2023 Surf Life Saving Championships held in Scarborough, Western Australia.

 SLSWA State Championships

 North Cottesloe Surf Life Saving Club has been an active competitor in the Surf Life Saving Western Australia (SLSWA) State Championships, participating in events such as surf boat racing, board and ski races, beach sprints, and ironman competitions.
 The club has consistently placed among the top teams in the competition, finishing sixth overall at the 2024 State Beach Championships at Sorrento Beach.
 In the 2022 championships, North Cottesloe finished second overall, closely competing with Trigg Island Surf Life Saving Club, which secured its seventh consecutive state title.
 The championships provide a competitive platform for clubs across Western Australia, showcasing both athletic performance and surf lifesaving skills.

 Other competition results

-2024 Albany Surf Craft Challenge, where North Cottesloe Surf Boat Rowers secured victories in the Open Men’s, Open Women’s, and Under-23 Male divisions..
-These achievements reflect the club’s dedication to developing talent, fostering teamwork, and maintaining its strong presence in surf lifesaving sports.
+At the 2024 Albany Surf Craft Challenge, the North Cottesloe Surf Boat Rowers secured victories in the Open Men’s, Open Women’s, and Under-23 Male divisions.